The ultimate Suffolk road trip

 Dedham Vale and Flatford Mill

 Dedham Vale is another Area of Outstanding Natural Beauty on the Essex-Suffolk border.
 It is known as Constable Country as was made famous by the paintings of the English Romantic artist John Constable.
-The area straddles the willows and watermeadows of the Stour river and is a fantastic alternative to some of the U.K.’s National Parks, which may be quite busy at this time of year.
+The area straddles the willows and watermeadows of the Stour river and is a fantastic alternative to some of the U.K.’s National Parks, which get quite busy.
 Also nearby in the village is Munning’s House and studio — the home of Alfred J Munnings, another famed landscape and sporting artist.

 Where to stay: Maison Talbooth is an upmarket boutique hotel with an outdoor heated pool, just on the border of Suffolk and Essex.
 The rooms are all quaint but spacious and it’s ideally located for all the nearby sights.
 Currently, the hotel requires a three-night minimum stay to keep the number of guests down.
-Rooms start at about £295 per night.
+Rooms start at about £270 per night in May.

 Sutton Hoo, Woodbridge

-This one is for all the history buffs.
+This one is for all the history buff — and those who have seen “The Dig”.
 Sutton Hoo is the site for one of the most important archaeological discoveries of all time — two early medieval cemeteries.
 One cemetery had an undisturbed royal ship burial with a wealth of Anglo-Saxon artefacts, which are now on display at the British Museum in London.

 You can stroll around the 255 acres with far-reaching views of the River Deben, with three atmospheric circular walks to choose from.
 You’ll need to book your tickets by 3 p.m. the day before your visit though.
 From there, make your way to Orford, a delightful coastal village home to Pinney’s, a cosy traditional smokehouse that picks its own oysters at nearby Butley Creek.
 It’s a seafood lover’s heaven.
 After, walk off some of your lunch with a bracing walk along the water — it gets windy.

 Where to stay: The Crown and Castle in Orford is a tranquil hotel perfect for recharging.
 The rooms are light-filled and airy, and there’s a cosy restaurant featuring locally caught seafood and reared meats.
-Rooms start at about £127 per night.
+Rooms start at about £170 per night in May

 From Orford, it’s about a 40-minute drive to Southwold, a traditional seaside town full of unusual shops, decent restaurants and a fun-filled pier.
 Make sure to pop into the Under the Pier arcade — it’s seriously bonkers.
 Created by British engineer and cartoonist Tim Hunkin, it’s home to his rather unusual inventions.
 Southwold is also home to Adnams Brewery.
 The brewery itself is very much the focal point of the town with its brewing rooms set just behind the high street and adjacent to the town’s lighthouse.